mikegagnon/type_class_tech_talk/README.md

 }
 ```

-But this isn't ideal, because it goes against the intended semantics of the sub-class
+But this design isn't ideal, because it goes against the intended semantics of the sub-class
 relationship; `OrderedEmployee` isn't truly a *type* of `Employee`.
 Rather, it's
 an `Employee` with some extra functionality jerry-rigged on.